turingschool-examples/backend_mod_1_prework/day_4/questions.md

 1. How would you call or execute the method that you created above?

   - You would type `hello_someone(name)` on the command line
-  - I believe you could call it with `.hello_someone(name)`.
+  - I believe you could call it with `.hello_someone`.

 1. What questions do you have about methods in Ruby?

   - Some methods are universal to ruby.
-Why do we need to think of methods as a way to changes an attribute to class?
-Could't we just think of a method as a way to accomplish a task in our code?
+Why do we need to think of methods as a way to change an attribute?
+Couldn't we just think of a method as a way to accomplish a task with our code?